Liquor petition fails; organizers pledge to try again

 But if you think they’re discouraged, think again.

-Court Cole, owner of Bull Nettle who helped spearhead the effort, says the group is launching a second attempt, this time focusing only on Stephenville rather than the entire county.
+Court Cole, owner of Bull Nettle who helped spearhead the effort, says the group is launching a second attempt.

-“We were about 800 signatures short,” Cole said.
-“But we are going to try again.
-If we only focus on Stephenville, we only need about 1,400 signatures.
-We plan to start (the campaign) in the next couple of weeks and canvass the city.”
+“We were about 800 signatures short, but we are going to try again,” Cole said.
+“We learned a lot from this experience, and are not discouraged by the outcome.
+We realize we also need to go door-to-door as well as leave petitions at local businesses.”

-The group kicked off its first effort in March with considerable support from local businesses.
+The group kicked off the effort in March with considerable support from local businesses.

 Supporters of the measure call the law outdated and say that legalizing alcohol sales will entice new businesses to the area.